ywyang1/SBA-production-gene-catalog/README.md

 # Data
 ## Non-redundant protein sequences of the SBA production gene catalog
-## Species distribution of the SBA production gene catalog.csv
+## Taxonomic distribution of the SBA production gene catalog.csv
 ## Habitat distribution of the SBA production gene catalog.csv
 ### Seeds sequence for HMMs construction
 ### RefSeq genomes used for hmmsearch.csv